nasa-gibs/worldview/config/default/common/config/metadata/stories/land_disturbance/step009.md

-This example shows selective logging in the Sangha region of the Republic of Congo between 2023 and 2024.
+This example shows the construction of roads for selective logging in a logging concession of the Sangha region, Republic of Congo comparing December 6, 2023 on the left "A" side and November 23, 2024 on the right "B" side.
+Selective logging involves removing only the most valuable tree species, but requires the building of roads deep into the forest for extraction.
+Once areas are exhausted of these valuable tree species, the logging companies will move into other areas and build more roads which can be seen in these images that are 1 year apart.